erhhung/al2023-devops/README.md

 ## To-Do

-The current "All-in-One" image is getting bloated, so there's a need to create a slimmed-down image for CI/CD pipelines only, and a separate image for launching ad-hoc containers for manual administration.
+The current "All-in-One" image is getting too bloated, so there's a need to create specialized versions, like a slimmed-down image just for CI/CD pipelines, and a separate image for launching ad-hoc containers for manual administration and debugging.
+It's also unlikely that a single CI/CD pipeline stage would need all language environments, as Python and Go are especially chubby.